diegomontanari/42-Born2beRoot/README.md

 ## Key Points We Will Cover In This Guide 🖥️

-1. Understanding Virtual Machines
+1) Understanding Virtual Machines

-2. Debian vs Rocky Linux
+2) Debian vs Rocky Linux
    - Why choose Debian for your VM setup?
    - How to install Debian on a Virtual Machine

-3. Opening VirtualBox
+3) Using VirtualBox

-4. Configuring Your Virtual Machine (VM)
+4) Configuring Your Virtual Machine (VM)

-5. Understanding Partitions
+5) Understanding Partitions
    - What are partitions?
    - Different types of partitions (Primary, Extended, Logical)
    - How partitions are useful in VM setup

-   6. Mount Points Explained
+   -) Mount Points Explained

-7. Starting the Virtual Machine
+6) Starting the Virtual Machine
    - Installing Vim and Sudo
    - Managing users and user groups

-8. Writing a System Info Script
+7) Writing a System Info Script

-9. Understanding and Using Crontab
+8) Understanding and Using Crontab

 # Let's start! 🚀

 ![3e494f8437e6b23acafecb608036edd7](https://github.com/user-attachments/assets/d7fb338f-248d-4a26-8e2b-424cf46c1434)

-## Virtual Machines
+## 1) Understanding Virtual Machines
 A virtual machine (VM) is a simulated computer running inside a physical computer.
 It operates as an isolated system with its own operating system, memory, storage, and processing resources, all managed independently from the host system.

 ### How a Virtual Machine Works